haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

 <br>
 <br>

+Consider you are about to implement a new API server, you need to...
+- Implement the API server, including the data schemas going to be used.
+- Implement schemas validation to make sure a payload arrived as expected.
+- Write some documentation, and describe all available APIs and objects.
+- Write all data schemas again, as duplication, in the application that going to consume this API.

- A perfect API Server could be a lot of things, but from the API and the interfaces implementation perspective, it probably will be to write API once, then get for free, API calls validation on API server, full OpenAPI spec that allows publishing API, generate client facade and import schemas without code duplication and much more.
+What if... you can write API once, then, get for free, API schema validation on the API server, full OpenAPI spec that also allows publishing API, generating client facade and import schemas, and much more, it will be a perfect API server, isn't it?

 This article will teach how to do it easily on the Node.JS platform.

-This step-by-step manual is for starting a project from scratch, but the setting can be mode on an already existing project and will not require many changes to adjust to being a perfect API Server 😎
+This step-by-step manual is for starting a project from scratch, but the setting can be made on an already existing project and will not require many changes to adjust to being a perfect API Server 😎

 ### Set Up Node.JS + TypeScript Project